barnesy/portfolio/kanga.md

         ]
 ---

 >A peer to peer local shipping network built with a Ruby on Rails backend, native iOS and Android clients.
+Honestly, I feel like this got way overly complicated for an MVP.

 {% include images.html content=page.images%}